StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths

 In practice, we truncate the series and typically use the first-order \algacrofourier{} (i.e., $M=0$):

 Here, $A$ is a tunable hyperparameter controlling the sharpness of the surrogate.
 The derivation, based on a geometric rotation and Fourier analysis, is provided in the following.

-\textbf{STE as a Special Case of \algacrofourier{}.} Note that $A = 0$, the \algacrofourier{} degenerates to identity mapping, which exactly becomes the Straight-Through Estimator (STE).
-It shows that STE is a special case of \algacrofourier{}, and highlights the increased generality of \algacrofourier{}, revealing that the potential of \algacrofourier{} to \textbf{carry-out richer structural information leading towards stronger convergence and better performance}.
+\textbf{STE as Special Case of \algacrofourier{}.} We note that with $A = 0$, \algacrofourier{} reduces to the identity mapping, which corresponds exactly to STE.
+In other words, STE is a special case of \algacrofourier{} that \algacrofourier{} strictly generalizes; as such, \algacrofourier{} is able to carry richer structural information during training.